CamCha0928/plane-classification/README.md

 ## Notebook
 ***
-In this repository we have made available the notebook on which our model is based.
+In this folder we have made available the notebook on which our model is based.

 ## App
 ***